 Magnesium is necessary for both the action of insulin and the manufacture of insulin.

+Reversing insulin resistanceis the most basic first step to reversing diabetes and heart disease..
 Magnesium is a basic building block to life and is present in ionic form throughout the full landscape of human physiology.
 Without insulin though, magnesium doesn’t get transported from our blood into our cells where it is most needed.
 When Dr. Jerry Nadler of the Gonda Diabetes Center at the City of Hope Medical Center in Duarte, California, and his colleagues placed 16 healthy people on magnesium-deficient diets, their insulin became less effective at getting sugar from their blood into their cells, where it’s burned or stored as fuel.
-In other words, they became less insulin sensitive or what is called insulin resistant.
-And that’s the first step on the road to both diabetes and heart disease.
+In other words, they became less insulin sensitive or what is called insulin resistant..

 Insulin is a common denominator, a central figure in life as is magnesium.
 The task of insulin is to store excess nutritional resources.This system is an evolutionary development used to save energy and other nutritional necessities in times (or hours) of abundance in order to survive in times of hunger.
 Little do we appreciate that insulin is not just responsible for regulating sugar entry into the cells but also magnesium, one of the most important substances for life.
 It is interesting to note here that the kidneys are working at the opposite end physiologically dumping from the blood excess nutrients that the body does not need or cannot process in the moment.

 Controlling the level of blood sugars is only one of the many functions of insulin.

 Insulin plays a central role in storing magnesium but if our cells become resistant to insulin, or if we do not produce enough insulin, then we have a difficult time storing magnesium in the cells where it belongs.
 When insulin processing becomes problematic magnesium gets excreted through our urine instead and this is the basis of what is called magnesium wasting disease.